jweingardt12/mlb_mcp/README.md

 - Cities: "Boston" → "BOS", "New York Yankees" → "NYY"
 - Historical teams: "Expos" → "MON", "Indians" → "CLE"
 - All 30 current MLB teams supported with common variations

+### 📊 Team-Wide Rankings

+New team aggregation feature for `statcast_leaderboard`:
+- Group results by team to see team-wide performance
+- Calculates averages, maximums, and counts for each metric
+- Perfect for questions like "Which team hits the hardest home runs?"
+- Returns comprehensive team statistics including barrel counts and expected metrics

 ## Installation